lm3nitro/Projects/New/UDP anomalies.md

 ![Pasted image 20240411121826](https://github.com/user-attachments/assets/1b9ff9d7-fd70-4cd7-8079-fbe7f8f39e83)

-Based on the output, its important to note the all the traffic is coming form a single IP, targeting a single host on UDP port 12345.
-I can also see that the amount of bytes are mostly the same and then suddenly increase.
+Based on the output, it's important to note the all the traffic is coming from a single IP, targeting a single host on UDP port 12345.
+I can also see that the number of bytes are mostly the same and then suddenly increase.

 Payload analysis with Tcpdump:

-In order to take a closer look at those packets with a alrger length, I creating a filter to capture payload over 64 bytes in length:
+In order to take a closer look at those packets with a larger length, I creating a filter to capture payload over 64 bytes in length:

 ```
 sudo tcpdump -ni ens32 udp port 12345 and greater 64 -XX